Sunday, August 31, 2008

 Tuesday, August 26, 2008

 Day 9.
-Be Easily Delighted
+Easily Delighted Souls

-If you've been on the receiving end of someone's never ending complaints, you know how wearying it is.
-I've also noticed that it fatigues our own souls.
-Complaining pulls us down and weights us like heavy chains.
 Our souls are meant to laugh and sing and be grateful.
-It makes living so much more pleasant when we know how to enjoy simple pleasures and be content with small blessings.
+It makes living so much more pleasant when we know how to enjoy simple pleasures and be content... even when things aren't perfect.

 Monday, August 25, 2008